Spinebelt/slibs/README.md

 The visited streams are saved in a file called 'shist'.

 Currently does not interact with Streamlink in any other way than the terminal passing the information to its environment.

+### Soon:

+- More platforms supported
+- User is able to set the environment's name and/or location through a one-time configuration